 WELCOME STUDENTS AND PARENTS!

-Happy fall!
+Happy Spring!
 I hope you are managing to stay healthy and safe during these difficult times!
-During the first quarter, we all made big adjustments to accomodate virtual learning, and I'm glad to say, we've worked out a lot of the kinks.
+It's been a challenging school year, and we've all made tremendous adjustments.
 While it's certainly not perfect, we've shown that virtual can be successful.
 Like most efforts, you get out of it what you put into it.

-Parent-Teacher Conferences are the week of October 25th.
+Parent-Teacher Conferences are March 16th & 17th, from 1:15 to 4:30 each day.
 If you would like to set up a virtual conference, please call me directly at the number listed below for parents.
 We can meet via Zoom, Microsoft Teams, or simply by phone.

 If you are unable to schedule a conference, please send me an e-mail with your questions and concerns, and I will address them in writing.